eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 ##### Authorization required?

 A route may specify that authorization is required in order to load it.
-This allows kbase-ui to enforce a
+This allows kbase-ui to enforce a simple authorization gate on a plugin path.
+If kbase-ui detects that the browser is not authorized (no kbase token in the cookie kbase_session), it will enter the login auth flow automatically.
+At the end of successful authentication, kbase-ui will invoke the originally requested path.

 ##### Setting the view

+When a plugin po

 With an iframe-based plugin, the same routing file is required, but instead of each route leading to an individual widget, they all lead to the same one.
 This widget, supplied by kbase-ui-tools, is responsible simply for passing the routing information into the iframe for evalutation.